joshua-holmes/joshua-holmes/README.md

 # Hi I'm Josh! 👋

-A passionate software developer, interested in delivering innovative, performant software that's a joy to use for customers, whether that's another developer or an end user.
+A passionate software developer, interested in delivering performant software that's a joy for customers to use, whether that's another developer or an end user.
 As an engineer that is always learning new technologies, I have become a versatile programmer that learns new technologies quickly and makes educated decisions based on first-hand experience.
-While I have programmed in a variety of domains, I tend to focus on backend web development and systems/application development.

 The projects I currently work on are:
 * Corteva | Web-based agriculture technologies that combine weather data, satellite imagery, machine learning, and more to provide insights to farmers about their fields - insights like predicted crop yield, year-over-year precipitation and [GDU](https://cropwatch.unl.edu/growing-degree-units-and-corn-emergence) comparisons, etc.
+* Bevy | A refreshingly simple data-driven game engine built in Rust.
+I am working on designing/implementing a new way for Bevy to store single-threaded data and have it communicate with multi-threaded data in Bevy's ECS (Entities, Components, Systems) system.
 * Mach | For building high-performance, truly cross-platform, robust & modular games, visualizations, and desktop/mobile GUI apps.
 I have primarily worked on native support with Linux display servers X11 and Wayland.
-* Unrevealed game | Turn-based, deck-building wizard game with real-time in-combat movement.

 ## Trophies
 <p align="left">